Signed in as:

 filler@godaddy.com

-Long time GFWC Oregon City Woman's Club Member Shirley Newhouse passed away on December 25, 2022.
+Long time club Member Shirley Newhouse passed away on December 25, 2022.
 Shirley became a member in 1997 and received the Woman of Dedication Award in 2003.

 Shirley was baptized and married at Zion Lutheran Church in Oregon City, and later made St. Stephens Lutheran Church as her family's church home.
 Shirley was very active in numerous community organizations including Oregon City Woman's Club, Lady Shriners and volunteered for many years with Hospice.
 She traveled with Bill across the U.S. as Shriner Ambassadors.